Siya045/CMPG-323-Overview-38082918/README.md

 Welcome to my Overview repository.
 This respository is set up to document and lay out the overview of my CMPG 323 project.
 The project will be delivered in incremental tasks/subprojects of five.
-Thus you are going to ultimately have access to five projects by the end of this semester.
+Thus you are going to ultimately have access to five projects and/or repositories by the end of this semester.
 Below is a breakdown of what each increment/deliverable consists of:

 Project 1: Agile